 When we painted the nightstand with milk paint, we didn’t find it too hard to work with it.
 Here is a secret that we used to mix the paint-old blender!
 Yes, we never get to make smoothy anymore in that blender, but it mixed the paint very well taking all the muscle work out of it.

 Another thing that we notice while painting is that you need to stir the paint while you are painting to keep it from settling at the bottom for an even look.
 Check out the price at AMAZON here

 3. Old Fashioned Milk Paint

-Another baby safe paint in this list is Old Fashioned Milk paint.
-This non-toxic, zero-VOC paint is available in 20 different colors so you will have no problem in finding a color that you need to paint your crib.
-It is safe to apply on nursery, furniture, and toys.
+Another baby-safe paint in this list is Old Fashioned Milk paint.
+This non-toxic, zero-VOC paint is available in 20 different colors so you will have no problem finding a color that you need to paint your crib.
+It is safe to apply to nursery, furniture, and toys.

 Old Fashioned Milk Paint is made using earth pigments so the color and texture of your finish will be very unique.
 And once you apply it on the surface it will ever chip or fade.

 The great thing about this Milk paint is that it comes in dry powder form.
 This allows you to control the thickness of the paint for different use.
 To make paint, all you need to do is add water depending on the consistency you need for the application.

 Are you new to the Non-Toxic living Concept?

 Do you do a massive google search when you are trying a new body wash or household cleaning product?